Claude Lemieux: NHL

 Lemieux was drafted in the second round of the 1983 NHL Entry Draft by the Montreal Canadiens.
 He played with the Canadiens from 1983–1990, winning the Stanley Cup with the team in 1986.

 In September 1990, Lemieux was traded to the New Jersey Devils for Sylvain Turgeon.
 Lemieux won his second Stanley Cup in 1995 as New Jersey defeated the Detroit Red Wings.
 Completing the postseason with 13 goals, he also won the Conn Smythe Trophy that year as the playoff MVP.

 Shortly before the beginning of the 1995–96 season, Lemieux was traded to the Colorado Avalanche in a three-team deal that also involved Wendel Clark and Steve Thomas.
 When the Avalanche won the Stanley Cup in 1996, Lemieux became the tenth player to win back-to-back Stanley Cups with different teams.

 In November 1999, Lemieux was traded back to New Jersey in a deal that sent Brian Rolston to Colorado.
 He won his fourth and final Stanley Cup title with the Devils in 2000.
 In that offseason, Lemieux signed as a free agent with the Phoenix Coyotes.

 In January 2003, the Coyotes traded him to the Dallas Stars for Scott Pellerin and a conditional draft pick.
-Lemieux ended his NHL playing career with Dallas at the conclusion of the 2002–03 season.
+Lemieux ended his NHL playing career with Dallas after the 2002–03 season.
 He played briefly the following season for EV Zug of the Swiss Nationalliga A.